 How does the Committee view graduate work and/or professional experience?

 Applicants who have earned advanced degrees or have significant work experience are certainly considered positively in the review process, and such achievements may enhance their candidacy for admission.
-Typically, about two-thirds of the entering class each year has either completed graduate work or has been employed full-time prior to entering Columbia Law School.
+Typically, about three-quarters of the entering class each year has either completed graduate work or has been employed full-time prior to entering Columbia Law School.
 The J.D. program does not require that applicants possess an advanced degree or professional work experience.